 Pursuant to the University’s Bylaws, amended and restated on December 12, 2014 (“Bylaws”), the President, as chief executive officer of the University, is authorized to enter into Contracts involving the business and academic affairs between the University and a third party.

 B. Delegation of Contract Signature Authority

 By Resolution of the Board dated October 10, 2014, the President is permitted to delegate this responsibility to appropriate financial or academic University officials.
 Any person designated to serve as interim university official has full authority to sign as if they were not serving on an interim basis.
-Any university official holding delegated authority by the President shall have the authority to delegate to another party within his department and under their immediate supervisionfor the limited purpose of signing in his or her absence
+Any university official holding delegated authority by the President shall have the authority to delegate to another party within their department and under their immediate supervision for the limited purpose of signing in their absence.

 All delegations of signature authority must: